 These Program Guidelines for Letters of Interest describe general EXIM Bank policies applicable to Medium-Term and Long-Term Direct Loans and Guarantees which the U.S. exporter and the foreign buyer should consider in structuring the export transaction.
 A Direct Loan is an extension of credit by EXIM Bank to a foreign borrower.
 A Guarantee is repayment protection for an extension of credit by a private lender to a foreign borrower (a "Guaranteed Loan").
 EXIM Bank's support of a Guaranteed Loan may be either a comprehensive guarantee (covering all risks) or a political risk guarantee (covering the risks defined in EXIM Bank's Political Risk Guarantee Agreement).
 EXIM Bank's guarantee commits the full faith and credit of the U.S. Government and covers all of the principal and regular interest on the Guaranteed Loan.

-A Letter of Interest (LI) is an indication of financing terms EXIM Bank is prepared to consider based on a limited review of the transaction.
+A Letter of Interest (LI) is an indication of financing terms EXIM Bank is prepared to consider based on a limited review of a transaction/project.
+A standard LI is a pre-export tool used to help strengthen a company's financing bid.
+The LI provides evidence of EXIM's preliminary understanding of the project, as well as fundamental and overall risk profile.
+In the case of enhanced LI s, EXIM provides both a letter indicating its willingness to consider financing the anticipated U.S. exports, and a loan officer who has the authority to underwrite the proposed transaction.
 A Preliminary Commitment (PC) is a preliminary offer of financing terms based on a credit evaluation and policy review.
 A Final Commitment (AP) is an authorization of EXIM Bank financing.

 The terms of EXIM Bank support for Direct Loans and Guaranteed Loans are consistent with the Organization for Economic Cooperation and Development Arrangement on Guidelines for Officially Supported Export Credits (the "OECD Arrangement").
 The OECD Arrangement sets the standards for the basic terms and conditions of export credits, provides procedures for notifying, matching, and consulting on offers of exceptional financing, and describes criteria for the use of tied aid.